Much Ado About . . . Is This Love?

 I, of course, own nothing, not the series, not the characters, except for Aileen and this particular narrative.
 But it's only a fanfiction story, so I make absolutely no money from this.
 I just preferred the idea of Becker with Reggie instead of Chris!

 You'll see more of Aileen in other Becker-fics I'm planning on putting up.
-I've had those plot bunnies hopping around in my head for about five or six years now.
+I've had those plot bunnies hopping around in my head for years.
 She's also in my House-fics; hey, who would be a better match for Gregory House than John Becker's daughter, right?
 And I'm sure you can imagine how well House and Becker get along!
+(But I'm working on turning Gregory and Aileen's story into something I can publish, so, hopefully, that long story will be available for purchase sometime soon.)